-Marian Smith (Summer ’16) is professor of music at the University of Oregon.
+Marian Smith (CBA ’16) is professor of music at the University of Oregon.
 In fall 2004, she was recognized as the Benedict Distinguished Visiting Professor at Carleton College, and in 2007 she was given the Thomas F. Herman award for excellence in teaching.
 She has published two books: Ballet in Opera in the Age of Giselle, and La Sylphide: Paris 1832 and Beyond, as well as articles in both music and dance journals.
 She has collaborated extensively with Doug Fullington on devising two full-length ballets: Giselle (2011) with Artistic Director Peter Boal at PNB in Seattle and Paquita with Alexei Ratmansky at the Bavarian State Ballet (2014).

 From Manuscript to Stage: Four Nineteenth-Century Ballets